snimmagadda1/s11a.com/content/11-25-2019/index.md

     - Route53
 ---

-I recently migrated this site's hosting to AWS and was pleasantly surprised to find that you can host a static and secure website with a custom domain on the AWS free tier (not including the cost of the domain).
+I recently migrated this site's hosting to AWS and was pleasantly surprised to find that you can host a static, secure website with a custom domain on the AWS free tier (not including the cost of the domain).
 Hosting on AWS can be done with a number of services but for this example we'll be using the following:

 * S3
 * Route53